ninramos/deepsea-coral-mitogenome-selection/README.md

 # Selection in coral mitogenomes, with insights into adaptations in the deep sea

-This repository contains supporting data and workflow for assessing positive selection in deep- and shallow- water species of corals.
+This repository contains supporting data and code for assessing positive selection in deep- and shallow- water species of corals.
 The data and workflow provided within this repository are consistent with:

 Ramos, N. I., DeLeo, D. M., Horowitz, J., McFadden, C. S. Quattrini, A. M. Selection in coral mitogenomes, with insights into adaptations in the deep sea. *Scientific Reports* (In Review).

+A portion of analyses were conducted on the Smithsonian High Performance Computing Cluster. *Smithsonian Institution.* https://doi.org/10.25572/SIHPC

 ---
 ## The following programs were used to complete this analysis